Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 <a name="run_ncn_personalization"></a>

-## 3. Run NCN personalization
+## 3. Run management NCN personalization

-Prior to running NCN personalization, gather the following information:
+Prior to running management NCN personalization, gather the following information:

 - HTTP clone URL for the configuration repository in [VCS](../configuration_management/Version_Control_Service_VCS.md).
 - Path to the Ansible play to run in the repository.